on

 Worker::runAll();

-Open the Chrome browser, press F12 to open the developer console, and in the Console tab, enter the following (or place the code below in an HTML page and run it with JavaScript):
+Open Chrome browser, press F12 to open the debugging console, and enter in the Console section (or place the following code in an HTML page to run with JS)

 ws = new WebSocket("ws://127.0.0.1:4236");